knonderful/ves/art-extractor/snes/emu_scripts/mesen-s/Readme.md

 The `sprite_extracto.lua` script has only ever been tested with a Yoshi's Island ROM, but should theoretically also work with other games.
 At the same time, it is likely that the script will have to be more intelligent and extract more state information from the emulator to work correctly in all cases.

-### TODO

-The current version of `sprite_extracto.lua` does not extract the OBJ SIZE SELECT information (see Chapter 24 in the SNES Developer Manual) from the emulator.
-Instead, it presumes that the mode is `0`, which means that "small" OBJs are 8x8 pixels and "large" OBJs are 16x16 pixels
-(which seems to be the only mode used in Yoshi's Island).
-This needs to be extracted and added to the output JSON.
-Unfortunately, it is not clear which field from `emu.getState().ppu` provides this information, but the only sensible option would be the `oamMode`, since that is the only property that "could" be the one that we need (based on the naming) and it also contains the expected value in the sample (namely
-`0`).
-It probably makes sense to have a look at the C++ source code to confirm this somehow.

 ## Mesen-S LUA support